-In this guide, we’ll cover the basics of PPC, how to develop a PPC strategy, and reasons why you need your own pay-per-click strategy to drive measurable results.
+In this guide, we’ll cover the basics of PPC strategies, how to develop one, and reasons why you need your own pay-per-click strategy to drive measurable results.
+We’ll also share the types and disadvantages you may face with your PPC marketing strategy.

 What Is a PPC Strategy?

-Pay-per-click or PPC strategy is a type of digital marketing strategy that involves advertisers paying a fee to a publisher every time someone clicks on one of their ads placed on the publisher's platform.
-Advertisers set an ad budget and only pay when a user actually clicks on their ad.
+Pay-per-click or PPC is a type of digital marketing strategy where advertisers pay a fee to a publisher each time someone clicks on one of their ads.
+Advertisers set an ad budget and only pay when a user clicks on their ad.

-Most PPC strategies function on an auction basis, meaning that you, along with other advertisers, bid on chosen keywords.
+Most PPC strategies operate on an auction basis, where advertisers bid on selected keywords.
 When a user searches for these keywords, an auction takes place to determine which ad will be displayed.

 1. Define Your Goals and KPIs